Shannon family: Here Comes Honey Boo Boo

 Here Comes Honey Boo Boo premiered on TLC on August 8, 2012.
 It ran for four seasons and featured the family and their daily lives.
 In the middle of filming the fifth season, TLC abruptly cancelled the show after it was confirmed that June was dating a registered sex offender.

 Dr. Phil

 In December 2014, Anna appeared on an episode of Dr. Phil, alongside her grandmother, Sandra, to discuss the disappearance of money from her savings account, which June had access to, and the backlash she received as the result of endorsing products claiming to treat the Ebola virus and cancer.

 The Doctors

 In 2015, Alana and June appeared on an episode of The Doctors.
 They urged June to take control of Alana's weight, which had reached 125 lbs, making Alana clinically obese.

-Mama June: From Not to Hot
+Mama June: From Not to Hot/Mama June: Family Crisis

 Mama June: From Not to Hot premiered on We TV on February 24, 2017.
 The show was later rebranded as Mama June: Road to Redemption and Mama June: Family Crisis.